ConsenSysMesh/live-libs/README.md

 ## TODO

 * Store `msg.sender` when lib is registered
+* If we continue to use browser-solidity, see [this issue](https://github.com/chriseth/browser-solidity/issues/167) for how to get rid of that nasty error wall-of-text
 * Consider shelling out to `solc` on the command line, generate the abstract libs on the file system, providing the path like [this](https://solidity.readthedocs.io/en/latest/layout-of-source-files.html#use-in-actual-compilers).
 * Experiment with truffle integration
 * Experiment with dapple integration